 “Appraisers with a real estate marketing or custom home building background also easily adapt to valuing these custom and exceptional quality homes,” Traut continues.

 Additionally, you can gain technical knowledge by researching and reading architectural, marketing, and building articles, as well as technical papers about high-end and custom homes.
 Recommended resources include the National Association of Home Builders, Architectural Digest, the Institute of Luxury Home Marketing, and the American Institute of Architects (AIA).

 Earn a professional certification

 This step is optional, but highly recommended.
-Designations from a professional organization are a great way to demonstrate your appraisal knowledge and expertise.
+Certifications from a professional organization are a great way to demonstrate your appraisal knowledge and expertise.
 If you’re looking to enhance your knowledge and skills in the area of luxury home appraisal, consider enrolling in McKissock’s Certified Luxury Home Appraiser™ (CLHA) program.

 “McKissock’s Certified Luxury Home Appraiser™ (CLHA) program teaches various appraisal methodology and valuation considerations, technical skills, and professional skills specific to appraising luxury homes,” explains Traut.
 “By having this certification, an appraiser can market and demonstrate to potential clients that he or she has acquired advanced knowledge to appraise customized and luxury homes.”